-These tests shall be undertaken when possible so that results obtained could be compared with data obtained from tests performed outside Nigeria.
+These tests shall be undertaken when possible So that results obtained could be compared with data obtained from tests performed outside Nigeria.
 Recommendations will be made on the basis of the relative LC{50} values.

-(I) Preparation of Test Solution: The test material shall be prepared by the addition of the test material to the surface of the test vessel and then agitated.
-For the preparation of Water Soluble Fraction (WSF) for Base Oil and Mud Systems tests, the ratio mixture shall be 1.9, shaken for 24 hours and allowed

-- (m) Media Parameters Monitoring: The following parameters shall be measured before and after the replacement of each test solution; pH, conductivity, dissolved oxygen and temperature.
-Both pH and conductivity shall be adjusted to that of the original solution. - (n) Procedure: Appropriate volume of dilution water shall be added to each test vessel (see item (e)).
+- (1)" Preparation of Test Solution: The test material shall be prepared by the addition of the test material to the surface of the test vessel and then agitated.
+For the preparation of Water Soluble Fraction (WSF) for Base Oil and Mud Systems tests, the ratio mixture shall be 1.9, shaken for 24 hours and allowed to settle for 12 hours.
+Recommended shaking rate shall be 120 rpm (max).
+For the preparation of Suspended Particle Phase (SPP), of the Base oil and Mud system tests, the mixture ratio of 1:9, shall also be used, stirred for 30 minutes at the same rate as WSF, allowed to settle for 15 minutes and the mid layer siphoned using a teflon tube.
+The mixture shall be shaken vigorously for 8 hours and allowed to settle for 24 hours before extraction of the waterlayer.
+All solution of the test material should be expressed as mg/1, ml/1 or μg/l. - (m)n Media Parameters Monitoring: The following parameters shall be measured before and after the replacement of each test solution; pH, conductivity, dissolved oxygen and temperature.
+Both pH and conductivity shall be adjusted to that of the original solution. - (n)n Procedure: Appropriate volume of dilution water shall be added to each test vessel [see item (e)].
 Twenty (20) animals shall be placed into each vessel and the required amount of test materials added.
-Sufficient time shall be allowed for the test material to disperse before water samples are taken for determination of parameters.
+Sufficient time shall be allowed for the test material to disperse before water samples are taken for determination; of parameters.
 This procedure shall also be used when test solutions are replaced during the test.
 Mortalities shall be recorded at frequent intervals during the initial period of the test and after 24, 48, 72 and 96 hours exposure.
 The test solutions shall be replaced every 24 hours.
 The test shall be of 96 hours duration.
 If more than 10% of test animals die in the control, the test shall be invalidated and shall be repeated.
-Also the control test results shall be rejected if there is any death in the control. - (o) Moult Deaths.
-Moult deaths are test animals which have moulted and have been cannibalised.
-They shall be Identified: - (1) As partially eaten soft bodied animals and; - (2) When a moult case is present and the number of test animals is deficient by one.
-Moult deaths shall be recorded in the study records, and shall be included in any calculations of the mortality for a test population. - (p) Data Analysis: The mortalities recorded at 24, 48, 72, and 96 hours shall be tabulated and the LC50 (median lethal concentration) for these times and their confidence intervals also calculated, based upon the probit method of analysis.
-When there are three or more calculated LC50 values, they shall be plotted onto a dose response graph.
-The slope and 95 percent confidence interval of the slope should be determined. - Note: i.
-LC{50} is a typical dose response curve, which is based on the principles of statistical probabilities of an event occurring within described concentrations and exposure.
-In this regard, its calculations and interpretations are as valid as the limits of its statistical confidence limits.
-Hence, for every experiment aimed at determining LC{50} values it shall be mandatory that:
+Also the control test results shall be rejected if there is5 any death in the control. - (o)" Moult Deaths: Moult deaths are test animals which have moulted and have been cannibalized.
+They shall be identified: - (1) As partially eaten soft bodied animals and; - (2) When a moult case is present and the number of test animals is deficient by one.
+Moult deaths shall be recorded in the study records, and shall be included in any calculations of the mortality for a test population.

+(p)n Data Analysis: The mortalities recorded at 24, 48, 72, and 96 hours shall be tabulated and the LC{50} (median lethal concentration) for these times and their confidence intervals also calculated, based upon the probit method of analysis.
+When there are three or more calculated LC{50} values, they shall be plotted onto a dose response graph.
+The slope and 95 percent confidence interval of the slope should be determined.